hb0424/Notes/EverydayDialoguesAtWork/01YourFirstYearAtWork.md

 > M: Don't forget you are linked to sales in some respects.
 Give her a break.
 Why not ask her to lunch?
 Come on.
 We can never have enough friends, no matter how weird and wonderful they are.

 ##  Dialogue 3
 Following up when you're being praised( Sylvia takes Maggie's advice and tries to get along with Annabel.)
 > S: Annabel.
 Hi, how are you today?
 Still green with envy?
 Ha ha!
 > A: No, I have got over that.
 But maybe when I have to do a speech, you can give me a hand with it.
 Okay?
 > S: I'd love to.
 There is no problem.
 So have you found your feet, yet?
 > A: Yes, I'm doing fine.
 Thanks.
 Beijing Is certainly different to Langfang, which is after all a tiny place.
 > S: How long were you At long branch?
 > A: Just three months.
 So I haven't been in China very long.
 Everything is so fresh and new.
 So exciting.
 > S: Are you experiencing culture shock in any way?
 > A: A little.
 I had a hard time getting used to the food.
 Chinese food here is totally different from that in England.
 > S: How about your Chinese?
 I mean, I know you speak Chinese. but are you finding it difficult?
 > A: Well, to be honest, it turned out weirdly, not what I expected at all.
 Here in the office.
 I feel it's not too bad.
 No serious communication problems.
 But after work, communicating with the locals is pretty tough.
 I'm not used to such a strong accent.
 > S: Yes, that's true.
 Beijinger's do have a strong accent.
 But you get used to it after a while.
 It's probably the same thing with our English, what we learned at university and what we use in everyday conversations is totally different.
 > A: Tell you what?
 Let's work together on this.
 I'll give you a hand with your spoken English and you can help me with my everyday Chinese.
 I especially need to work on my beijing accent.

+# Employee Contracts

+## Dialogue 1
+Employee contracts.
+(Spring, who is a new member of staff, discusses her contract.)
+> Mr Wilson: Please come in and take a seat.
+Miss Feng.
+> Spring: Thank you, sir.
+You wanted to discuss my contract?
+> W: Yes, I know that our employee officer over in HR has already given you some details about your contract.
+But i'd like to have a chat about the main point.
+> You mean before I sign?
+Go ahead.
+> Right?
+Firstly, you will be paid monthly, paid directly into your bank account.
+You will be given one month of holiday after one year of service.
+> Okay, great.
+The accounts department already had my bank details.
+I passed them on last time I was here.
+> Great.
+Also you will be covered by our medical plan.
+A few sick days will be covered by the company.
+But any long term illness would be covered by insurance.
+> Well, and you can see from my reference from my former boss.
+I didn't have many sick days.
+> Yes, your employment record is extremely good.
+And because you are going to be in charge of translating Important documents, you need to be available outside office hours.
+> Oh, I see.
+When exactly?
+Am I going to be on call 24 hours a day?
+> No, no. We don't work you that hard.
+You just need to be available for two hours after normal working hours, in case there is a emergency.
+> I see.
+That sounds fine.
+You did scare me for a minute though.

+## Dialogue 2
+Discussing new boss (at home in girl's apartment.)
+> Spring: Hey, lulu, how was your day?
+> Lulu: Enough about my day.
+How was your day?
+Is the new boss a dishy American, ...tall, dark and...
+> S: Shut up.
+She is old enough to be my dad.
+Well, uncle anyway, actually, he seems to be a really nice guy.
+> L: That's good news.
+Did he go into any details about your working hours?
+> S: Yes, he did.
+It's not at all bad.
+Not like the last company.
+> L: See, I told you that working for a foreign company is the best.
+Not that I'd Actually know. but a girl can dream.
+So go on. enlighten me.
+> S: Well, He said i'd have to be available for two hours after normal working time, just in case something important came in.
+> L: Is it all?
+And I guess you'll get paid for that, right?
+So unfair.
+> S: I know!
+Get out the violins, in your company, your work and work and work and never get paid a penny of overtime.
+> L: That's it.
+I'm definitely quitting now.
+Do they have any openings for secretaries.
+> S: Calm down.
+It's only my first week, but I will check it out for you.
+I know how unhappy you are in your current job.
+> L: Thanks.
+If you can find me something.
+I'll really owe you one.

+## Dialogue 3
+Having a chat with a Superior (Spring And Mr Wilson have a chat about company culture in the coffee shop.)
+> Mr. Wilson: So, Spring, what we like to push here is teamwork.
+You know there is no I in team.
+> Spring: I agree.
+I think there should be a high emphasis on teamwork.
+> W: Also, I don't want you to worry too much about formalities.
+We like to have a relaxed working environment.
+> S: That's wonderful.
+Such a breath of fresh air.
+After my old job, everything was formal there.
+Absolutely everything.
+Everyone  seemed old and stuffy.
+Even if they were only my age.
+> W: Well, this is definitely not the kind of environment we want to cultivate.
+How have your first few days been?
+Any problems?
+> S: No nothing, nothing at all.
+I think I'm going to be happy here.
+And thank you so much for taking the trouble to talk to me.
+> W: Nonsense.
+I'm always welcoming to new staff members.
+We are like a family here and get together quite often.
+> S: So you're big on company bonding. then?
+> W: Too true.
+But we don't go in for forced company bonding.
+If you want to join us.
+Do So, if you don't, then don't.
+No one is frowned upon.
+We understand some people are too busy.
+> S: Well, that's just great.
+Tell me what do you usually I can't wait to join in.
+> W: Sometimes it's pretty impromptu, Like coming down here to the coffee shop.
+Also, usually in the summer, we organize a getaway to a ranch just outside of Beijing.
+Of course the company pays.
+We eat and drink lots, go swimming, horse riding, that sort of thing.
+> S: Fabulous.
+I'm certainly looking forward to that.
+I really think I'm going to enjoy working here.